Three Marylhurst faculty - Emily Kendal Frey, Bob Sitton and Andrea Stolowitz - were named finalists in the Literary Arts' 2015 Oregon Book Awards.

 Earn your bachelor's degree in English literature and writing from Marylhurst

 Now accepting students for spring 2015.
 Classes start March 30.

-All students in the Bachelor of Arts in English Literature & Writing program take a core set of courses designed to offer a solid foundation in literature and writing.
+All students in the Bachelor of Arts (B.A.) in English Literature & Writing program take a core set of courses designed to offer a solid foundation in literature and writing.
 Through these core courses, we seek to encourage critical engagement with literary and cultural texts, and infuse literary study with an understanding of the connection between literature, history and writing.

 You may choose from three concentrations that emphasize different aspects of literary studies.
 Within each concentration, our core curriculum focuses on interpretation, composition and creativity.

 Career paths for English literature and writing graduates

 You will graduate from Marylhurst with skills in critical thinking, writing and analysis — skills highly valued by graduate schools and prospective employers.
 Graduates often enter professions or pursue graduate studies in fields such as teaching, publishing, law, journalism, university administration, library science, Web design, public relations and business.